-9 Joseph the name means: may he add – Whose mother was Rachel.
-Joseph’s two sons that Jacob adopted as his were – Manasseh the name means: causing to forget and Ephraim the name means: Double fruitfulness.
+9. Joseph: the name means may he add – Whose mother was Rachel.
+Joseph’s two sons, whom Jacob adopted as his, were – Manasseh: the name means causing to forget and Ephraim: the name means Double fruitfulness.

 Jacob Final Blessings of His 12 Sons